Kunda people: Kunda tales and legends

 The Kunda people, like many other Africa tribes, have folktales that talk about their origins.
 There are a number of hallmarks in these tales about the origins of the Kunda people that the Kunda do not miss.
 Whenever Kunda people tell legends about their origins, they never miss to say three things: that they came from ‘ku Uluba’ (Luba Kingdom), ‘kwa Chaŵala Makumba’ (from Chaŵala Makumba's Kingdom) under the leadership of Mambwe, their revered great leader during the migration, who led them from the Congo basin to their present settlement in the mid Luangwa valley (which they fondly call Malambo).

-One such story is narrated by Kunda elders at their annual traditional ceremony, the Malaila - a victory celebration which commemorates how Mambwe, their leader during migration, protected them from wild beasts on their way from Luba Kingdom in the Congo and after settling in Malambo (the Luangwa Valley).
+One such story is narrated by Kunda elders at their annual traditional ceremony, the Malaila - Malaila Traditional Ceremony Of The Kunda People is the commemoration of the celebration for the brave achievement of the Kunda People that occurred when Mambwee sent his hunters to kill a man eating lion that had been terrorizing his people.